schfug/simple_ip_login/README.md

 INTRODUCTION
 ------------

-This module allows you to login in users by their ip address.
+This module allows users to login by their ip address.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/simple_ip_login